 Since an upside-down face is not a familiar point of view, your viewers may not have noticed that one of the pictures has been altered.
 It’s only when the photos are turned right side up, and the view is more familiar, that you notice the real difference.

 Can people recognize familiar upside-down faces?
+If a face is only partially rotated, does it still look strange?
 Find digital images showing faces of familiar personalities online or use digital images of family members and friends.
-Make copies of these images, turn one copy upside down using a simple photo-editing program, and then ask people to identify the person.
+Make copies of these images, alter one copy using a simple photo-editing program, and then ask people to identify the person.